asimovian/plur/README.md

 The cloud **platform** builds on top of the framework, scaling core API services across a nodal network that we call a plur **cloud**.
 Each plur _cloud_ operates as simple network appliance that may be started and stopped at will.
 Internally, the cloud contains plur **nodes** that control VMs, authenticate requests, route messages, and scale any apps or services developed with the plur framework.

 The API attempts to use JS as an **enterprise** language by following closely behind the ECMA language standard's progress.
-The core library is designed to operate normally **without transpilng or compiling**.
+The core library is designed to operate normally **without transpilng**.
 Traditional enterprise language features not provided by ECMA are implemented by **convention**, using a single coding and documentation standard.
 Two exceptions are implemented by code; class **namespaces** and **interfaces**.

 Contributors
 ------------